 If you’re curious about how music affects your brain or want to see what music students are listening to when they study, you can find this and more in our latest infographic, “How Music Affects Your Brain,” below.

 Whether you play an instrument, listen to your music streaming app, or enjoy going to live concerts, music is having an active influence on your brain.
 Understanding how music and the mind interact, and how to fine-tune your music consumption for maximum impact, can have an effect on the way you feel, think, study and more.
 So, put in your headphones, start your favorite album, and feel your dopamine levels rising.
-For a deeper understanding of music and how the body works in general, explore an online degree in psychology or cognitive studies.
+For a deeper understanding of music and how the body works in general, explore an online degree in psychology or our other online degree programs.

 Written by University Staff